OpenAstronomy/openastronomy.github.io/_projects/2019/sunpy/mag_field.md

 initiatives:
  - GSOC
  - SOCIS
-initiatives:
- - GSOC
- - SOCIS
 tags:
  - python
  - cython
  - numpy
- - numba
 collaborating_projects:
  - sunpy
 ---

 #### Description

-This project aims to improve the `solarbextrapolation` package by relaxing the small-angle approximation and allowing for extrapolation of global magnetic fields, i.e. 3D vector fields on a scale larger than an active region.
+This project aims to improve the `solarbextrapolation` (maybe renamed in the future) package by relaxing the small-angle approximation and allowing for extrapolation of global magnetic fields, i.e. 3D vector fields on a scale larger than an active region.
-Furthermore, we want to add support for another numerical model called Potential Field Source Surface ([PFSS](https://github.com/antyeates1983/pfss)).
+Furthermore, we want to add support for other numerical models with the first one being Potential Field Source Surface ([PFSS](https://github.com/antyeates1983/pfss)).

 This will involve extensive modifications to the numerical method used to perform the field extrapolation as well as developing methods for coordinate transformations between the magnetogram coordinate system and the spherical coordinate system of the derived vector field.